mongodb/mongodb-kubernetes-operator/docs/users.md

    ```
    kubectl apply -f <mongodb-crd>.yaml --namespace <my-namespace>
    ```
-1. Once the MongoDB resource is running, securely store the user's password and then delete the user secret:
+1. After the MongoDB resource is running, securely store the user's password and then delete the user secret:
    ```
    kubectl delete secret <db-user-secret> --namespace <my-namespace>
    ```